cavtools/cav/README.md

   - [x] De/serialization of most JS data types, including Dates, Maps, Files...
   - [x] Runtime bundling for browser-side TypeScript
   - [x] Works with frontend frameworks like [Preact](https://preactjs.com)
-- It shouldn't require any special tooling
+- It shouldn't require special configs, setups, or tooling
   - [x] No config files
-  - [x] No CLI commands
+  - [x] No CLI
+  - [x] No dictated project structures
-- The client-side API should use types imported from the server to fully type requests and responses
+- The client function should use types imported from the server to fully type requests and responses
   - [x] [End-to-end typesafety](https://colinhacks.com/essays/painless-typesafety)
   - [x] Compatible with [Zod](https://github.com/colinhacks/zod)